IcaliaLabs/dojo/ruby-training/week_one/01/README.md

-# Dojo Ruby Training Plan: Day One
+# 01 - Introduction to the Ruby Language

 ## Lesson Objectives